reactive-commons/reactive-commons-java/docs/docs/reactive-commons/3-sending-a-command.md

 ## Enabling autoconfiguration

-To send Commands you should enable the respecting spring boot autoconfiguration using the `@EnableDomainEventBus` annotation For example:
+To send Commands you should enable the respecting spring boot autoconfiguration using the `@EnableDirectAsyncGateway` annotation
+For example:

 ```java